shauntdergrigorian/GPG_basics/README.md

 1. Type this into the command line: ``` gpg --full-generate-key ```
 2. Select the default - *(1)RSA and RSA*
 3. For the key size, enter 4096
-4. For the expiration date, enter 0 unless you're a target and need to rotate keys.
+4. For the expiration date, enter 0 unless you need to rotate keys.
 If you would like to set an expiration date
 	- Enter a number followed by nothing if you mean X amount of days (e.g. ```5```)
 	- Enter a number followed by <b>w</b> if you mean X amount of weeks (e.g. ```5w```)
 	- Enter a number followed by <b>m</b> if you mean X amount of weeks (e.g. ```5m```)